joao-pedro-cac/python-programming-ufu/README.md

 # Python Codes (EN)

 This repository contains 10 Python programs created in my freshman year at the _Universidade Federal de Uberlândia_ (Federal University of Uberlândia).
-Each code solves 1 out of 10 problems given to us students.
+Each one solves 1 out of 10 problems given to us students.

 PS.: The algorithms were mainly written in Portuguese.